EvanLosh/phase-4-project-MeetMe/README.md

 1. User gets a notification when an appointment is coming up.
 2. User gets a notification when there is an update to an appointment that they RSVP'd to.
 3. User can set custom alerts for appointments.
-4. User can message attendees of an appointment.
+4. User can message attendances of an appointment.